nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 12. You Were Hired to Say "No" (To Unrealistic Deadlines)
 13. Continuous Aggressive Learning (surf the wave of software popularity; 10-15h/wk extra)
 14. Mentoring (# of programmers doubles every 5yrs = 1/2 group has under 5yrs exp. = perpetual inexperience)

+Might be worth mentioning the [ACM Code of Ethics and Professional Conduct](https://www.acm.org/about-acm/acm-code-of-ethics-and-professional-conduct) does exist.

 ---